NightwindDev/Tweak-Tutorial/p7_substratetweaks.md

 ```
 This is definitely not an all-inclusive overview of Substrate-hooking, but it is a great starting place.

-More information about it can be found <a href="https://iphonedev.wiki/index.php/Cydia_Substrate">here</a> and <a href="http://www.cydiasubstrate.com/api/c/MSHookMessageEx/">here</a>, as well as [here for method swizzling](https://nshipster.com/method-swizzling/)
+More information about it can be found <a href="https://iphonedev.wiki/index.php/Cydia_Substrate">here</a> and <a href="http://www.cydiasubstrate.com/api/c/MSHookMessageEx/">here</a>, as well as [here for method swizzling](https://nshipster.com/method-swizzling/) if you're curious.

 <a href="https://github.com/NightwindDev/Tweak-Tutorial/blob/main/p6_prefbundlept2.md">Previous Page (Preference Bundles cont.)</a>